THE DEEP CHECK

 Carbon dioxide began to rise in 1750 CE.
 Temperature began to rise in 1830 CE.

-That was the first time in 10,000 years that temperature and carbon dioxide moved in the same direction at the same time.
+That was the first time in 10,000 years that temperature and carbon dioxide moved in the same direction at about same time.

 Dr. Vinther’s 12,000 Year Graph of six Greenland ice cores begins 11,500 years ago emerging from the frigid Younger Dryas years.
 Zero on the vertical temperature axis is the 1880 to 1960 CE average temperature.
 The 2000 CE temperature at the right side of the graph is 1 C (1.8 F) higher than that 80 year average still but 2 C (3.6 F) lower than the period shown as 8000 to 4000 BCE.

-These graphs are not unique.
-Five hundred million years of climate history shows that greenhouse gases and earth’s temperature appear to move independently of each other.
-This graph is based on the carbon 14 isotope and oxygen 18 isotope both of which are created by solar radiation in the thermosphere.
-It’s a combination of Dr. Berner’s carbon dioxide data (blue line) with the Smithsonian Institute temperature (red line) of NOAA data.
-The combined graph was commissioned for this website.
+500 Million Years of climate history shows that earth’s greenhouse gases and temperature appear to move independently of each other.
+The graph is based on the carbon 14 isotope and oxygen 18 isotope both of which are created by solar radiation impacting the respective molecules in the thermosphere.
+The graph was created for this website overlaying Dr. Robert A. Berner’s carbon dioxide data on the Smithsonian Institute graph showing temperature data from NOAA.

 WHY DO WE BELIEVE CARBON DIOXIDE IS CAUSING CLIMATE CHANGE

-The idea was proposed in 1895 but languished until 1959 when Dr. Roger Revelle, a highly respected oceanographic scientist, said it might be possible in the scientific journal Tellus 9 (Issue 1, Page 27).
-Up to that time climate scientists couldn’t figure out what was causing climate change.
-The early Greenland and Antarctic ice core data graphs appeared to show that carbon dioxide and temperature moved together.
-They thought it was the proof they’d been looking for.
-Many climate scientists jumped on board.
-Yet no one was concerned that Ice Ages are a time of extreme climate with half of the northern hemisphere, one third of earth’s total land mass, completely frozen.
+The idea was proposed in 1895 but languished until 1959 when Dr. Roger Revelle, a highly respected oceanographic scientist, said it might be possible in the scientific journal Tellus (Volume 9, Issue 1, Page 27).
+Climate scientists couldn’t understand what caused climate change.
+The early Greenland and Antarctic ice core data graphs in the late 1980s appeared to show that carbon dioxide and temperature moved together.
+This was the eureka moment, the proof carbon dioxide advocates were looking for.
+They ignored the Correlation Fallacy and weren’t concerned that Ice Ages are a time of extreme climate with half of the northern hemisphere, one third of earth’s total land mass, completely frozen.
 The world’s oceans dropped 130 m (420 ft).
-Everywhere north of the tropics was far colder than today greatly inhibiting evaporation from the oceans and plant growth which altered the carbon cycle.
+Everywhere north of the tropics was far colder than today greatly inhibiting evaporation from the oceans and plant growth.
+Cooling oceans absorbed atmospheric carbon dioxide impacting the carbon cycle.

 THE CORRELATION FALLACY

-Worse, no one was concerned that when two lines on a graph appear move together (or opposite) it is a correlation - only a suggestion that there may be a relationship.
+When two lines on a graph appear to move together (or opposite) it is a correlation - only a suggestion that there may be a relationship.
 Mistaking a correlation as proof of a relationship is called the Correlation Fallacy, a fundamental mistake.
-Unfortunately many in the scientific community made that fundamental mistake.
-Former United States Vice President Al Gore promoted that mistake by advocating carbon dioxide as the cause of climate change in his speaking tour and book, An Inconvenient Truth (2006).
-Wide spread skepticism swung to wide spread public acceptance.
+Many in the scientific community made that mistake.

-The second contradiction in a sole cause relationship is that the independent (leading) variable must always cause the dependent (following) variable to change in the same direction, by the same time lag (if any) and by same proportionate amount of change as the independent variable.
-For carbon dioxide to prove it is the sole cause of temperature change, it must always cause temperature to change in the same direction, time and proportion to the change in carbon dioxide.
+The second contradiction is that in a sole cause relationship the independent (leading) variable must always cause the dependent (following) variable to change in the same direction, at the same time (or time lag) and same proportionate amount of change as the independent variable.
+The greenhouse gases as the independent variable of climate change fail this criteria as seen in historic graphs.

 WHAT ARE CLIMATE SCIENTISTS SAYING NOW?